 The library offers a collection of books on CD to listen to your favorite books.

-We also have a collection of playaways, self contained units with no CD or tape required…you just plug them in and listen!
 You can also download books to your home computer using our Download Destination.
-Once the books are downloaded, you can listen to them on a portable listening device or burn them to a CD.
+Once the books are downloaded, you can listen to them on a portable listening device or listen to them in your car through bluetooth.

 Digital Video Magnifiers